 But first, a little context…

 The COVID-19 crisis has brought environmentalist into sharp focus as scientists have stressed that the destruction of nature is to blame for the outbreak, and that unless we change our supercharged levels of consumption, we’ll only increase the number of disasters in the future.

 Marco Lambertini, Director General of WWF International said:

 “We must urgently recognise the links between the destruction of nature and human health, or we will soon see the next pandemic (after Coronavirus).
 We must curb the high-risk trade and consumption of wildlife, halt deforestation and land conversion as well as manage food production sustainably.
 All these actions will help prevent the spillover of pathogens to humans, and also address other global risks to our society like biodiversity loss and climate change.
 There is no debate, and the science is clear; we must work with nature, not against it.
 Unsustainable exploitation of nature has become an enormous risk to us all.”

 It’s a stark warning but one which has been made for years.
 In 2019, the world’s leading climate scientists warned that we only have 12 years for global warming to be kept to a maximum of 1.5C, otherwise we’ll be facing a global catastrophe.

 Not such great news, but many have seen the lockdown and economic shutdown as an opportunity to reshape the world and its industries by building a new green economy, in an attempt to turn the tide.

 The Certified B Corporation and its incorporated brands represent one such group looking to make a difference in the world.

-B Corps provides certification to businesses which pass tests involving sustainability and ethical management;
+B Corps provides certification to businesses that pass tests involving sustainability and ethical management;

 “Certified B Corporations are businesses that meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.
 B Corps are accelerating a global culture shift to redefine success in business and build a more inclusive and sustainable economy.”